dataform-co/dataform/content/docs/warehouses/bigquery.md

 ### Using BigQuery labels

 [BigQuery labels](https://cloud.google.com/bigquery/docs/labels-intro) are key-value pairs that help you organize your Google Cloud BigQuery resources.
-To use them in Dataform, add them to the config block as so:
+To use them in Dataform, add them to the config block:

 ```sql
 config {